ishaan1511/NYC-pubic-sentiment/README.md

 These outputs are decoupled from raw data ingestion, enabling subsequent phases to operate directly on the semantic representation without reprocessing text.

+## 4. Phase 2 — Latent Theme Discovery

+### 4.1 Objective

+Phase 2 focuses on identifying **latent themes** within NYC 311 service requests by grouping semantically similar complaints in the embedding space generated in Phase 1.
+This approach enables the discovery of recurring urban issues without relying on predefined complaint categories.

+---

+### 4.2 Dimensionality Reduction

+To enable efficient clustering and interpretability, high-dimensional semantic embeddings are reduced to a lower-dimensional representation.
+This step preserves local semantic structure while removing noise and redundancy, and also supports visualization of latent complaint patterns.

+---

+### 4.3 Unsupervised Clustering

+Density-based clustering methods are applied to the reduced embedding space to identify natural groupings of complaints.
+This approach allows clusters of varying size and shape to emerge organically and automatically identifies rare or highly specific complaints as noise.

+Each service request is assigned either a latent theme label or a noise label, enabling flexible downstream analysis.

+---

+### 4.4 Theme Interpretation

+Discovered clusters are interpreted by examining representative complaint text, frequent descriptors, and distribution across agencies and locations.
+This process translates abstract clusters into **human-interpretable urban issue themes**.

+---

+### 4.5 Phase 2 Outputs

+Phase 2 produces:
+- A latent theme label for each service request
+- Cluster-level summaries describing dominant urban issues
+- Metadata linking themes to time, geography, and agencies

+These outputs provide structured inputs for subsequent sentiment, temporal, and spatial analysis.

+---

+## 5. Phase 3 — Sentiment and Intensity Analysis

+### 5.1 Objective

+Phase 3 analyzes the **emotional tone and intensity** of complaint narratives to distinguish routine service requests from high-frustration or urgent issues.
+This phase adds an affective dimension to the latent themes identified in Phase 2.

+---

+### 5.2 Sentiment Modeling

+Pretrained sentiment models are applied to complaint text to estimate sentiment polarity and confidence scores.
+These measures capture not only whether a complaint is positive or negative, but also the strength of the expressed sentiment.

+---

+### 5.3 Aggregation and Interpretation

+Sentiment scores are aggregated across themes, agencies, and geographic regions to identify:
+- Themes associated with elevated frustration
+- Agencies receiving consistently negative feedback
+- Temporal shifts in public sentiment

+---

+### 5.4 Phase 3 Outputs

+Phase 3 produces:
+- Sentiment labels and scores for individual complaints
+- Theme-level and agency-level sentiment summaries
+- Identification of high-intensity complaint clusters

+---

+## 6. Phase 4 — Temporal and Spatial Integration

+### 6.1 Objective

+Phase 4 integrates complaint themes and sentiment with **time and location** to analyze how urban issues evolve geographically and seasonally.

+---

+### 6.2 Temporal Analysis

+Service requests are aggregated over time to identify trends such as recurring seasonal issues, emerging complaint themes, and changes in public sentiment.
+Resolution times are also analyzed to evaluate responsiveness across agencies and issue types.

+---

+### 6.3 Spatial Analysis

+Complaints are mapped using geospatial coordinates and administrative boundaries, enabling comparison across boroughs, precincts, and community boards.
+Spatial patterns highlight localized issue hotspots and regional disparities in service outcomes.

+---

+### 6.4 Phase 4 Outputs

+Phase 4 produces:
+- Time-series trends by theme and sentiment
+- Geographic distributions of complaint volume and intensity
+- Resolution performance metrics across agencies and regions

+---